chakra-ui/awesome-chakra-ui/README.md

 - [Chakra UI's Design vs Dev Challenges](https://github.com/chakra-ui/design-vs-dev) the collection of Design vs. Dev Challenges
 - [Polygon](https://github.com/polygon-isecure/polygon) Polygon is an upcoming open-source and privacy oriented social network.
 Uses Chakra UI and Next.js for the UI
 - [UI Foundations](https://www.uifoundations.com/) A premium UI/UX design platform built using Chakra UI
+- [DevKit](https://www.devkit.one/): A PWA that houses a number of developer focussed 🧰 tools.
+Free and Open Source, built with NextJS, ⚡ Chakra UI and a number of smaller libraries, by [@AnishDe12020](https://twitter.com/AnishDe12020) and the 🧑‍🤝‍🧑 community.

 ## 🌎️ Websites